Alm-4/ClassX/README.md

 # Engee230
-Assignments/Projects from the Engee230 class
+Assignments/Projects from the Engee230 class.

+Written in verilog, the [WRAMP](https://wramp.wand.nz/) assembly language and C. Most code was ran on the [Basys3](https://www.amd.com/en/corporate/university-program/aup-boards/digilent-basys3.html) board using xilinx vivado or the the [WRAMP toolchain](https://github.com/wandwramp)